yriyazi/UT-Adaptive_Control_400/Simulation-2/README.md

 Continuous systems, characterized by continuous-time dynamics, require specialized control strategies.
 This simulation scenario covers the application of Self-Tuning Regulators (STR) to continuous systems.
 The code showcases how to adapt STR algorithms for continuous systems, ensuring stable and effective control performance.

-## Usage

-1. Navigate to the desired simulation directory: `cd Simulation2`
-2. Explore the code and resources for each advanced control scenario.
-3. Run the simulation code: `python pole_placement.py` (replace with the appropriate filename)

 Follow the instructions provided within each scenario's folder to set up and run the simulations.

 ## Contributing